inbo/tutorials/content/tutorials/r_keyring/index.md

 ```

 This could be solved with `readLines("stdin", n = 1)`, yet then the user input is visible in plain text during typing.
-The terminal solution I found is the R library `getPass`; however, you could also search for a dialog box option to enter the password, or a confirmation mechanism.
+The next best terminal solution I found is the R library `getPass`.
+You could also search for a dialog box option to enter the password, or a confirmation mechanism.

 Another option would be to use [`configr`](https://github.com/Miachol/configr) and store a config file with secrets in a system vault (e.g. with ["tomb"](https://dyne.org/tomb/)).